-- 4. The phase of maturity and expansion of the production principle.
-Wide geographical and sectoral diffusion of new technologies, bringing the production principle to mature forms, transformations in social and economic spheres. - 5.
+- 4. The phase of maturity and expansion of the production principle with wide geographic and sectoral diffusion of new technologies that brings the production principle to mature forms; there also occur certain transformations in social and economic spheres. - 5.
 The phase of absolute domination of the production principle.
-The final victory of the production principle in the world, intensification of technologies, bringing opportunities to the limit beyond which crisis features appear. - 6.
+The final worldwide victory of the production principle, intensification of technologies which bring opportunities to the limits beyond which crisis features appear. - 6.
 The stage of non-system phenomena, or preparatory (for the transition to a new production principle) phase.
 The intensification leads to emergence of non-system elements which prepare the birth of a new production principle.
 (When, under favorable conditions, these elements form a system, in some societies the transition to a new production principle will begin and the cycle will repeat at a new level.)